carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -mno-bti-at-return-twice

-Do not add a BTI instruction after a setjmp or other return-twice construct (Arm only)
+Do not add a BTI instruction after a setjmp or other return-twice construct (AArch32/AArch64 only)

 .. option:: -mno-movt